-The Compensation Committee then evaluates the proposed results and performance appraisal recommendations and determines the final incentive compensation awards for each executive.
-Each executive receives an individual performance appraisal rating against a 4-point scale with an "individual performance multiplier" that is applied to their funded Annual Incentive, as described above.
+The Compensation Committee evaluates the proposed results and performance appraisal recommendations and determines the final incentive compensation awards for each executive.
+Each executive receives an individual performance appraisal rating against a 5-point scale with an "individual performance multiplier" that is applied to their funded annual incentive opportunity, as described above.